trailheadlabs/sotmtrails.us/about.md

 permalink: /about/
 ---

-This is an exciting year for the great outdoors at State of the Map US!
+2015 is an exciting year for the great outdoors at State of the Map US!
 There are several talks and other activities that will explore how OpenStreetMap can be used by the outdoor recreation community.

 This site will serve as a central source of information for folks interested in these happenings!